nllwrq/gulp-precompile-handlebars/README.md

 # gulp-precompile-handlebars

 A gulp plugin to precompile handlebars templates, and output separate compiled templates that use the exports syntax.
+I prefer the ES module loader syntax over named templates, and it works great when using it in conjunction with a module bundler.
+The precompilation also helps avoiding issues with CSP policy flags `unsafe eval` and `inline eval`.

 # Usage